Overview and legal framework

 - applying for them to be out of the secure dock and next to their lawyer and parent or supporting adult for the duration of the hearing

 - asking the court to express its views about the police bail decision.
-This can help develop change where the police station applies a blanket policy to children charged with certain types of offences without properly considering their obligations under s38 of the Police and Criminal Evidence Act 1984 (PACE)
+This can help develop change where the police station applies a blanket policy to children charged with certain types of offences without properly considering their obligations under section 38 of the Police and Criminal Evidence Act 1984 (PACE)

 Bail